Immanuel-C/Low-Latency-Optimization-For-Noobs/README.md

 40 = Short, fixed (18:18)

+You can also go into process lasso and press Options/Tools/Tweak Windows NT Schedule and put in your desired quantum and foreground boost.

 I chose 22 because I want the lowest input delay.

 CPU, GPU and RAM overclock